ray-project/ray/doc/source/serve/production-guide/kubernetes.md

 * Prepare a Kubernetes cluster
 * Deploy a KubeRay operator

-## RayService CR
+## Setting up a RayService custom resource (CR)
-Once the KubeRay controller is running, you can manage your Ray Serve application by creating and updating a `RayService` custom resource (CR, here is [example](https://github.com/ray-project/kuberay/blob/release-0.5/ray-operator/config/samples/ray_v1alpha1_rayservice.yaml)).
+Once the KubeRay controller is running, manage your Ray Serve application by creating and updating a `RayService` CR ([example](https://github.com/ray-project/kuberay/blob/release-0.5/ray-operator/config/samples/ray_v1alpha1_rayservice.yaml)).

-Under the `spec` section in the `RayService` CR, you can find the following fields:
+Under the `spec` section in the `RayService` CR, find the following fields:

-**`serviceUnhealthySecondThreshold`**: represents the threshold in seconds that defines when a service is considered unhealthy.
-Default is 60 seconds.
-When the service is unhealthy, the KubeRay Service controller will try to recreate a new cluster and deploy the application to the new cluster.
+**`serviceUnhealthySecondThreshold`**: Represents the threshold in seconds that defines when a service is considered unhealthy (application status is not HEALTHY status).
+The default is 60 seconds.
+When the service is unhealthy, the KubeRay Service controller tries to recreate a new cluster and deploy the application to the new cluster.

-**`deploymentUnhealthySecondThreshold`**: represents the threshold in seconds that defines when the ray dashboard is considered unhealthy.
-Default is 60 seconds.
-When the ray dashboard is unhealthy, the KubeRay Service controller will try to recreate a new cluster and deploy the application to the new cluster.
+**`deploymentUnhealthySecondThreshold`**: Represents the threshold in seconds that defines when application status is not able to fetched, this is caused by Dashboard is not available or serve deploy is not finished.
+The default is 60 seconds.
+When the service is unhealthy, the KubeRay Service controller tries to recreate a new cluster and deploy the application to the new cluster.

-**`serveConfig`**: represents the Serve config that will be used to deploy the application.
-You can use the `--kubernetes-format`/`-k` flag with `serve build` to print the Serve config in a format that can be copy-pasted directly into your [Kubernetes config](serve-in-production-kubernetes).
-You can paste this config into the `RayService` CR.
+**`serveConfig`**: Represents the configuration that Ray Serve uses to deploy the application.
+Use the `--kubernetes-format`/`-k` flag with `serve build` to print the Serve configuration and copy-paste directly into your [Kubernetes config](serve-in-production-kubernetes) and `RayService` CR.

-**`rayClusterConfig`**: Please refer to [KubeRay configuration](kuberay-config) for more details.
+**`rayClusterConfig`**: Populate this field with the contents of the `spec` field from the `RayCluster` CR YAML file.
+Refer to [KubeRay configuration](kuberay-config) for more details.

 :::{tip}
-To enhance the reliability of your application, particularly when dealing with large dependencies that may require a significant amount of time to download, consider increasing the value of the `serviceUnhealthySecondThreshold` to avoid cluster restart.
+To enhance the reliability of your application, particularly when dealing with large dependencies that may require a significant amount of time to download, consider increasing the value of the `deploymentUnhealthySecondThreshold` to avoid a cluster restart.
+Alternatively, you can also download the dependencies in the Dockerfile and build a custom image so that the dependencies are already available when the cluster starts.
 :::

 (serve-deploy-app-on-kuberay)=